SimunBiswas/CRUD-Repo/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-Performing the CRUD Operations to create, read, update and delete any user profile
+Performing the CRUD Operations to create, read, update and delete any user profile.